danielsihyun/nba_mvp_prediction/README.md

 ## Steps to Replicate Analysis

 Step 1: Getting and loading the data and files
-    The first step to replicate our data analytic is to download the data from theses sources Basketball Reference
+    The first step to replicate our data analytic is to download the data from these sources (Use whatever year you're trying to predict for)
+        Basketball Reference
             Advanced Statistics: https://www.basketball-reference.com/leagues/NBA_2024_advanced.html
             Per Game Statistics: https://www.basketball-reference.com/leagues/NBA_2024_per_game.html